x1nigo/fm/README.md

 # sf

 A terminal file-manager written in `bash`.
-Doesn't really have a name, it's just easy to type `sf` on the keyboard.

 This is still a work in progress.
 As such it still lacks more features, but it works.

 ## Dependencies

-- `bash` &ndash; Definitely need this.
+- `bash` &ndash; The bourne-again shell.
-- `coreutils` &ndash; You probably already have these installed.
+- `coreutils` &ndash; Most likely already installed.
 - `xdg-utils` &ndash; For interacting with certain filetypes.
 - `fzf` &ndash; (optional) For copying/moving files.